• Home.

 Applied Statistics for the Social Sciences

-This course, designed for students pursuing undergraduate and graduate degrees in the social sciences, introduces basic descriptive, inferential, and correlational statistical methods.
-The course emphasizes the importance of research questions and goals in statistical decision-making and focuses heavily on proper selection and interpretation of statistical processes.
-Graduates will pay special attention to multivariate statistical procedures as applied to ordinary least squares (OLS) and various logistic regression models.
+This course introduces basic descriptive, inferential, and correlational statistical methods.
+It emphasizes the importance of research questions and goals in statistical decision-making and focuses heavily on proper selection and interpretation of statistical techniques.
+The graduate version of this course pays special attention to the ordinary least squares (OLS) regression model and variations on it as well as nominal and ordinal logistic regression models.

 Constructionist Approaches to Social Problems

 This course takes a constructionist approach to the study of social problems.
-We will focus not only on the objective and measurable occurrences of social problems, but also on their interpretation.
+It focuses not only on the objective and measurable occurrences of social problems but also on their interpretation.
 How do troublesome conditions rise to the level of "social problem"?
 Who gets to decide what is defined as a problem and what is not?
 How do people respond to social problems in the form of social movements?
 How are interpretations of troublesome conditions integral to the direction of movements?

 Social Movements

-This new course will examine social movement theory (collective behavior, resource mobilization, political process, framing, and new social movements) as well as the factors that gave rise to major social movements in U.S. history.
+This course examines various strains of social movement theory (collective behavior, resource mobilization, political process, framing, and new social movements) as well as the factors that gave rise to major social movements in U.S. and world history.